 To get from where I was to where I wanted to be, I’d have to:

 Switch AZs.
 The EC2 and RDS instance types I wanted were not available in the AZ I was originally running in.
-This would mean some cross-AZ transfer charges but I was determined to minimize those.
+This would mean some cross-AZ transfer charges but not much, given the amount of data I’d be moving.

 Set up VPC, networking and network security in the new AZ.
 My original VPC was small (/24) with only a single subnet consuming all IP addresses.
 Even if the AZ issues had not come up, reusing it would not be possible.